phiquangdat/phiquangdat/README.md

 </p> -->

 ### 👨‍💻 About Me
-- 🔭 I’m currently working on **data engineering and software development projects**
+- 🔭 I’m currently working on **machine learning and software development projects**
 - 🌱 I’m learning **AI, Cloud Computing, and Big Data**
 - 💻 All of my projects are available at: [GitHub Portfolio](https://github.com/phiquangdat/side-projects)